Ariz-Kazani/THE-MOVIE-PUBLIC/README.md

 2. **Discover New Movies**: Explore a curated collection of popular and trending movies.
 Discover hidden gems and stay up-to-date with the latest releases.

-3. **My Movies**: Keep track of movies you "purchase", (all movies are free because you arn't actually able to purchase them)
+3. **My Movies**: Keep track of movies you "purchase", (all movies are free because you aren't actually able to purchase them)

 4. **Watch Movies**: Watch purchased movies.